wendellpiez/xproc-zone/running-xproc.md

 - Confirming standards conformance by replicating functionality
 - Testing, if and as XProc conformance ever becomes a question
-- Some features not supported in Morgana XProc III-se
+- Some features not supported in Morgana XProc-IIIse

 The intent is that one should fairly expect that pipelines written for one processor, except where documented as such, should work the same way in the other (produce the same results for the same inputs).
 Where and insofar as this expectation is met, we similarly have some assurance (in principle) of the *survivability* and *viability* of the code base, apart from today's platforms.
 One can dream.